 Getting vaccinated on time is critical, because there’s usually a lag of two to four weeks for the vaccines to become effective.

-Norton Children’s Medical Associates, affiliated with the UofL School of Medicine, offers pediatric primary care at more than 20 locations throughout Greater Louisville and Southern Indiana.
+Norton Children’s Medical Group, affiliated with the UofL School of Medicine, offers pediatric primary care at more than 20 locations throughout Greater Louisville and Southern Indiana.

 Pediatricians’ offices taking extra steps to keep patients safe